 Cristal Chanelle Truscott

-Dr. Truscott's scholarly research focuses on representations of spiritual diversity in African American Theatre before 1950, most recently featured in The Routledge Companion to African American Theater and Performance (2018).
-She has served as assistant editor of the performance journal, TDR: The Drama Review; associate editor for Azizah Magazine; and on the editorial boards of the publications Women and Performance: A Journal of Feminist Theory and Black Masks Magazine: Theater and Entertainment.
+As a performance studies scholar, she researches and writes about spiritual diversity in African American Theatre and the arts' essential role in movements for liberation using the theory she developed called the “Cultural Conservatory.”
+She has served as assistant editor of the performance journal TDR: The Drama Review; associate editor for Azizah Magazine; and on the editorial boards of the publications Women and Performance: A Journal of Feminist Theory and Black Masks Magazine.